top of page

 This concept of agency was well understood in the culture of the time.
 It was common for the head of a family to send a trusted servant or family member to act on his behalf – and the firstborn son was held in the highest regard in this role.
 He carried the same authority and respect as his father who sent him.
 We see this same idea being expressed throughout the Gospels.
 God declared, “This is my beloved son, hear him” (Mark 9:7).
 Jesus reiterated that he only spoke as God directed (John 5:19-30, 7:16), and that he did all things for the glory of his heavenly father (John 14:13, 11:40-42).

-Trinitarians also accept that Jesus was human but believe that he was actually God, who had self-limited himself to become a man, so Jesus was both fully human and fully God at the same time.
+Trinitarians also accept that Jesus was human but believe that he was actually God, who self-limited himself to become a man, so Jesus was both fully human and fully God at the same time.
 Is this a more reasonable explanation?
 Here are three Biblical issues with the view that God became a man.

 First, the almighty creator of the universe could not be seen, even by the most righteous of men (Exodus 33:20-23, 1 Tim 6:16).
 God said, “No one can see me and live” (Exodus 33:20).
-This is the whole reason that God sent someone else on his behalf (Deut 18:15, Acts 3:22).
+This is the whole reason that God sent someone else on his behalf (Deuteronomy 18:15, Acts 3:22).
 “No man has seen God at any time, the only begotten son who is in the bosom of the father, he has declared him” (John 1:18, 1 John 4:12).
 Bringing God down to the level of a man who walked among us does not reflect what the Bible tells us about God – that he revealed himself only through a select few (Numbers 12:5-8).
 While Jesus was given authority, glory and even God’s name at times, being too mighty to be seen is just one of the essential qualities of God which Jesus did not possess.
-God is also:
+God is:

-• Eternal (Jesus had a beginning – Gal 4:4)
+Eternal (Jesus had a beginning – Gal 4:4)

-• Immortal (Jesus died – Acts 2:22)
+Immortal (Jesus died – Acts 2:22)

-• All knowing (Jesus learned – Luke 2:52, Heb 5:8)
+All knowing (Jesus learned – Luke 2:52, Heb 5:8)

-• All powerful (Jesus was given power – Matt 28:18)
+All powerful (Jesus was given power – Matt 28:18)

-• Incorruptible -unable to sin (Jesus was tempted to sin - Hebrews 4:15, James 1:13)
+Incorruptible -unable to sin (Jesus was tempted to sin - Hebrews 4:15, James 1:13)

 Second, while it is often thought that only God could be a worthy sacrifice for our sins, the Bible emphasises that Jesus needed to be human to save us (Hebrews 2:10-18).
 While God cannot be tempted and cannot die, Jesus struggled with submitting to God’s will in the face of a real death (Luke 22:42, Hebrews 5:7).
 The victory that Jesus had in overcoming temptation and being faithful to God, even to the point of death, made his sacrifice a genuine and meaningful example for us to follow (1 Peter 2:23).
 Could God truly die - yet still be alive and present in some way to raise himself from the grave?